-- The first thing to do is to get your dog to associate a hand gesture with one of your command words; see below for tips on how you can link a specific motion to a specific command.
-From there, getting your dog to react to the hand signal alone is a matter of repetition.
+The first thing to do before you begin with hand signals is to establish eye contact so you know you have their attention, then you can begin with hand signals.
+The goal with hand signals for dogs is to get your dog to associate a hand gesture with one of your verbal cues.
+Link a specific motion to a particular verbal cue, such as bringing a piece of kibble up past your dog’s nose and saying a specific verbal cue like “sit.”
+From there, getting your dog to react to the hand signal alone is a matter of practice and repetition.

-- Let’s assume that your dog already knows the association between a verbal command (“sit”) and the action you want him to perform (sitting).
-The next thing for you to do is to create a new association between an unfamiliar hand signal and the verbal command and action that he already knows.
-To get started, pair the verbal command with a hand signal (see below for examples of common hand signals).
-When the dog performs the correct action, immediately reinforce this behavior with a kibble.
+To get started, pair the verbal cue with the hand signal (see below for examples of common hand signals).
+When your dog performs the correct actions, immediately reinforce this behavior.
 You will have to repeat this many times to ensure your dog understands the association.

-- While still using the food reward, gradually eliminate the verbal command.
-For a while you might use the verbal command and hand gesture together half the time and the hand gesture alone half the time.
+While still using the food reinforcement gradually eliminate the verbal cue.
+For a while, you might use the verbal cue and the hand gesture alone half the time.

 Once your dog reliably reacts to the silent hand gesture when you have the food, gradually remove the piece of food from the equation.
 Soon your dog will sit, lie down or come with just a motion of your hand.